WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Weekly-Meetings.md

 * Reaching out to people who may be under-represented in project
 * Looking for opportunities to bring in new collaborators/gather feedback online
 * Tidying GitHub repo and making it more user-friendly
+  * KW: I think this is really really key - please have a big think about how people navigate the repo :pray: :hibiscus:

+THANK YOU!
+Sorry for my rather ranty meeting today!
+This is a big big project and you're doing a great job managing the complexity :sparkles:

 ### Date: 12 May 2020